yixuan/RcppNumerical/README.md

 [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html) is a
 powerful tool to write fast C++ code to speed up R programs.
-However, it is not easy, or at least not straightforward to compute numerical integration or do optimization using pure C++ code inside Rcpp.
+However, it is not easy, or at least not straightforward, to compute numerical integration or do optimization using pure C++ code inside Rcpp.

 **RcppNumerical** integrates a number of open source numerical computing